 Our honey comes from one of several friends who are natural beekeepers on the east side of Big Island.
 They do not use miticides, so there is no pesticide residue in the honey.
 They also (like us) are scrupulous about avoiding contact with plastics unless the plastic is BPA-free.
 Our farm has several hives and some of the honey in the bars is from right here on Kulike Farm.
 The bees forage in surrounding eucalyptus forests as well as all the fruit trees and flowers on the property (oranges, lemons, avocados, basil, bee balm etc.).

 Our macadamia nuts come from Hawaii Local Buzz, in the South Point area of Big Island.
-These are the best nuts we have tasted on the island - incredibly sweet-tasting and fresh, and dehydrated to preserve that flavor.
-We roast the nuts before adding to the chocolate for that extra delicious taste and crunch.
+They also have bees for honey and pollinating their orchards, so do not use any pesticides that could harm their bees.
+These are the sweetest nuts we have tasted on the island, dehydrated to preserve that fresh flavor, lightly salted with sea salt.
+We roast the nuts before adding to the chocolate for extra delicious taste and crunch.

 The beautiful package design artist is Eve Furchgott, who lives right in Wailea, just next-door to Hakalau (one ahupua'a over).
 You can see some of her wonderful work here: https://www.blueheron1.com/